thisisamor/blog_backup/source/_posts/000-Test-Wrap-Up.md

 (The gitignore file in `/themes/next` folder needs to be deleted, so that the customised theme could be backed up.)

 When restoring the local blog folder, simply clone the whole repo and run `npm install`.
 Then everything should be back.
+(If using new computer, regenerate and add new SSH key to github acc, obvi.)

 I tested and it worked.